What are T Levels?

 Technical levels (T Levels) are a new qualification that will be equal to three A Levels.

 T-levels are the new technical vocational qualifications introduced by the government to meet the demands of various industries that require a highly skilled and practical workforce.
 They are designed to develop the necessary skills and knowledge to enter employment within industries such as Engineering, IT, Business, Health and more.

 Available to school leavers after they have completed their GCSEs, T Levels offer an alternative to A Levels or an apprenticeship.

-The difference between a T and an A level is that with a T Level, 80% of the course is in the classroom, learning the skills that employers need.
+The difference between a T Level and an A level is that with a T Level, 80% of the course is in the classroom, learning the skills that employers need.
 The other 20% is a meaningful industry placement, where you’ll put these skills into practice.